 A Surprising Sight: A Pregnant Whitetail Doe in Mid-July

-Discover the surprise of spotting a pregnant Whitetail Doe in mid-July at Sequoyah National Wildlife Refuge.
-Learn about the factors behind this rare sighting.
+A pregnant Whitetail Doe spotted in mid-July at Sequoyah National Wildlife Refuge.
+Learn what this unusual timing may reveal.

-Discover the surprise of spotting a pregnant Whitetail Doe in mid-July at Sequoyah National Wildlife Refuge.
-Learn about the factors behind this rare sighting.
+A pregnant Whitetail Doe spotted in mid-July at Sequoyah National Wildlife Refuge.
+Learn what this unusual timing may reveal.

 Learn why whitetail does squat down, including for urination, birthing fawns, mating, and health issues.